If you cannot — in the long run — tell everyone what you have been doing, your doing has been worthless.

 You may wonder: what tools are right for you?
 What professional connections can I make online?
 How can you foster public engagement through online technologies?

 In this section, we will explore the broader concepts and "best practices" to consider when using online tools and social media.
-Then we go a bit more in-depth about effective websites, blogs, and social media, and suggest ways to incorporate them into the communication of your specific scientific work.
+Then we go a bit more in-depth about some of the more popular platforms available and suggest ways to incorporate them into the communication of your specific scientific work.